 - understand the tools to assess current weaknesses and leverage strengths for greater effectiveness

 Karl Vaters is the author of the book The Grasshopper Myth: Big Churches, Small Churches and the Small Thinking That Divides Us.
 On his blog “Pivot,” he writes about innovative leadership from a small church perspective for ChristianityToday.com.
 He’s also the founder of NewSmallChurch.com, a ministry that encourages, connects and equips innovative Small Church pastors.

 This workshop is 9 a.m.-4 p.m.
-(Eastern time) on Wednesday, January 24, 2018 in Fort Wayne.
+(Central time) on Wednesday, September 5, 2018 at St. Peter's Highland United Church of Christ in Evansville.
 The cost is $30 per person (or $25 per person for congregational teams of three or more registered together).
 This fee includes continental breakfast, lunch and a copy of the book Dirt Matters by Jim Powell.
 Workshops limited to Indiana congregations.

 How can you maximize your learning in this workshop and others?
 Check out this Center for Congregations article, "Getting the Most from an Education Event."